FilPerolo/FilPerolo/README.md

-👋 Hi, I’m @FilPerolo.
+👋 Hi, I’m Filippo Perolo.
-I’m interested in Financial Markets, Trading, Data Science & ML.
+I just finished a Master of Engingeering in Computer Science and will soon graduate with a business school's Master of Science.

-🌱 I just graduated from a MEng in Data Science & ML and I'm currently poursuing a Msc in Finance.
+🌱 My interests range from financial markets & trading to data science & machine learning.
-I’m always looking to collaborate on both corporate and entrepreneurial projects.
+I am always looking to collaborate on entrepreneurial and business projects.
+I'm also looking for an internship starting in May 2023.

 📫 How to reach me : filippo.perolo@outlook.com